CCPC Logo

 Visit Website

 American Association of Retired Persons This program provides small grants to improve housing, transportation, public space, and other community elements that support great places for people of all ages.
 Eligible applicants include nonprofit organizations and government entities.
 Other types of organizations are considered on a case-by-case basis.
-The application period is now closed.
-There are no recent awards in Chester County, however Lancaster and Philadelphia recently received funding through this program.
+This program typically opens in January of each year.

 Community Planning